Release Date: 5/10/2012

 The Bad: No in-area map, funky physics, frustrating controls, not suited for a tiny screen, forgettable story, too much backtracking

 LostWinds was an indie game that took advantage of the Wii’s hardware when most high budget titles didn’t.
 The second game is now on iOS and gamers will be treated to gorgeous visuals and interesting touch controls.
-The game’s story is minimal with just some text-based dialog that does little more than explain the story about a boy Toku trying to save the Melodias from their frozen state of life.
+The game’s story is minimal with just some text-based dialog that does little more than explaining the story about a boy Toku trying to save the Melodias from their frozen state of life.

 The controls are the main thing I need to talk about here.
 They should work just fine, but they seem unresponsive and robotic some times.
 Toku moves really slow on his own so you swipe around to guide him around with gusts of wind.
 You do this for objects as well to get them where they need to go.
 The problem is that Toku seems to weigh as much as a semi in the air because he floats for a bit and drops like a rock.
 Objects can easily be carried around by slipstreams that you draw with your finger, but Toku can’t ride these.
 You have to constantly swipe him where you want and it doesn’t always work the way you want.
 He won’t really go anywhere unless you are pushing him in that direction, so turn on the virtual pad and completely bypass the continuous walking controls because they are useless.